-Toby Hughes, P.Geo., a "qualified person" under National Instrument 43-101 and the Company's President and CEO, is responsible for overall supervision of the Company's exploration programs.
-Mr. Thompson is responsible for designing and carrying out the Company's exploration programs and all aspects of the work, including the quality control/quality assurance program.
-Mr. Thompson is not independent of the Company by virtue being an officer and holding incentive stock options.
+Toby Hughes, P.Geo., a "qualified person" under National Instrument 43-101 is responsible for overall supervision of the Company's exploration programs.
+Mr. Hughes is responsible for designing and carrying out the Company's exploration programs and all aspects of the work, including the quality control/quality assurance program.
+Mr. Hughes is not independent of the Company by virtue being an officer and holding incentive stock options.